saurjya/saurjya.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
-subtitle: Ph.D.
-Artificial Intelligence and Music, RAEng - Exceptional Promise Global Talent UK
+subtitle: <a href='https://www.aim.qmul.ac.uk/'>Ph.D.
+Artificial Intelligence and Music</a>

 profile:
   align: right